|

 stamens, two of which are prolonged and project out of the corollas.

-Fruit branches into four mericarps or three occasionally.
+Fruit branches into four mericarps, occasionally into three.
 Bloom

 time: July-September. |